AnuGayathri110604/SchoolManagementSystem/README.md

 This project is licensed under the [MIT License](LICENSE).
 ```

 Feel free to copy and paste this content into your repository's README.md file on GitHub.
-Make sure to replace `"your-username"` with your actual GitHub username and update any other placeholders as needed.
+Make sure to replace `"AnuGayathri110604"` with your actual GitHub username and update any other placeholders as needed.
 This elaborated version provides a comprehensive guide for users who visit your repository on GitHub.